programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 Cash so francs you the mouth
 [113.0, 1467.0, 1853.0, 1398.0, 1854.0, 1495.0, 117.0, 1560.0]
 ```

-A comparison of the recognized text with the image above shows instances where handwriting was transcribed correctly and where errors occurred.
-For example, in the third line from the bottom "wrote Izie" is handwritten but "prote Inier" is transcribed.
+The comparison of the recognized text with the image above indicates where the handwriting was transcribed correctly, and where errors occurred.
+For example, in the third line from the bottom, the program has transcribes "prote Inier" instead of "wrote Izie".
 A blot of ink may have affected the recognition process.
 When planning a handwriting transcription project, start with a sample to determine if the results are accurate enough for your purposes.
-For the transcription of Captain White's diary used here, the use of handwriting recognition saved time compared to retyping the text, but editing was required to fix errors made by Azure.
+For the transcription of Captain White's diary used here, using handwriting recognition saved time compared to retyping the text, but it still required some editing to fix the errors made by Azure.

-#### 6.iii Transcribe handwriting in an image stored in your Python environment.
+#### 6.iii Working with an image stored in your Python environment

-This section will allow you to transcribe handwriting of an image stored in your Python environment.
-It's a lot like the above section.
-You must have an image saved on the computer you are running Python from.
+This section will allow you to transcribe handwriting in an image stored in your Python environment.
+It's a lot like working with an image found online but, this time, you must have an image saved on the same computer you are running Python from.
 For Google Colab, we are using a virtual computer.
 For this example, you can download an image and save it.
-Here is an example image to download: http://jeffblackadar.ca/captain_white_diary/page_images/td_00044_b2.jpg.
+Here is an [example image to download](http://jeffblackadar.ca/captain_white_diary/page_images/td_00044_b2.jpg).

 1\.
 Select or create a directory for your image.
-If you are working on Google Colab, the working directory /content/ may be used.
+If you are working on Google Colab, you may use the working directory `/content/`.

 2\.
 Download an example image and move it to your directory.
-In Google Colab, open the Files pane by clicking the Files icon on the left of the window.
-Click the Upload to session storage button to upload the file.
+In Google Colab, open the **Files** pane by clicking the **Files** icon on the left of the window.
+Click the _Upload to session storage_ button to upload the file:

 {% include figure.html filename="azure_handwriting_colab_step_6_file.png" alt="The Files pane in Google Colab with the Upload to session storage button." caption="Figure 9.
 The Files pane in Google Colab with 1.
 The Files icon to open it, 2.
 The 'Upload to session storage' button used to upload the file and 3.
 The uploaded file." %}

 3\.
-Create another new cell in your notebook, paste in the code below.
-You may have to edit the code to work with the folder or file names you are using.
+Create another new cell in your notebook and paste in the code below.
+You may have to edit the code to work with the folder or filenames you are using.
 The code will:

 + Set the path to the folder this image is in.
-(Line 1) The /content/ folder is the default folder in Google Colab.
-If you are using a different folder change line 1.
+(Line 1) The `/content/` folder is the default folder in Google Colab.
+If you are using a different folder, change line 1.
-+ Set the filename of the image to be read.
-(Line 5) Change this as needed.
++ Set the filename for the image to be read.
+(Line 5) You can change this as needed.
 + Open the image to be read.
 (Line 8)
-+ Call Azure using computervision_client with the image.
++ Call Azure using `computervision_client`.
 (Line 12)
 + Read the results line by line.
 (Lines 21-26)
-+ If successful, print the text of each line.
-(Lines 29-32)
++ If successful, print the text of each line as well as the coordinates for the box in which the text is found on the image.
-+ Line 33 which prints the coordinates of each rectangle is commented out.

 ```